Csicsi/Csicsi/README.md

 # Hi there, I'm Daniel Csicsak 👋
-I'm a Hungarian currently living in Vienna, Austria, where I'm studying at [42 Vienna](https://www.42vienna.com/) and expanding my skills in both technical and leadership areas.
+I'm a Hungarian currently living in Vienna, Austria, where I'm studying at [42 Vienna](https://www.42vienna.com/) and expanding my skills in various technical areas.
 My background blends hands-on experience with strong problem-solving abilities.

 ## About Me
 - 🌍 Originally from Hungary, now living in **Vienna, Austria**